 I also represented Multics on the Honeywell LISD Palyn report evaluation committee, and presented Multics in talks and conference papers.

 When I left CISL in 1981, I was the second highest submitter of Multics Change Requests (MCRs).
-Steve Herbst was first; most of his MCRs were bug fixes, and most of mine were feature introductions.
+Steve Herbst was first; he specialized in bug fixes, and most of mine were feature introductions.

 I was lucky to work with and learn from some of the smartest and kindest people in the business, on a system that had ambitious goals and time to accomplish many of them.
 When I think back about Multics, I remember the wonderful people first, then the good times we had, and then the neat things we built.